hydna/hydna-unity-plugin/README.md

 ###Step by step###

-1. Create a free account on https://www.hydna.com/account/create/ and then create yourself a free hydna domain
+1. Create a free account at https://www.hydna.com/account/create/ and then create yourself a free hydna domain

 2. Place the **Hydna.Net.dll** in your projects plugin folder **Youprojectname**/Assets/Plugins